koii-network/docs/quickstart/scaling-tasks/spheron-infrastructure.md

 }
 ```

-Now you have access to the CID of your file.
-Which is the key to obtain your JSON file from anywhere else.
+Now you have access to the CID of your file, which is the key to obtaining your JSON file from anywhere else.
 You can use this CID as a part of your submission, which will allow you to retrieve the data back.

 ### Data Retrieval from IPFS